firasm/conferencekit/_sources/content/guidelines.md

-# Designing Inclusive Conferences and Learning Gatherings
+# Designing Inclusive Conferences and Learning Events

 Here we'll have community guidelines and links to smart stuff we've done.